Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Surrogacy fees are a large portion of the overall surrogacy price tag.
 But there are ways to possibly minimize these fees.

 One common route is using what’s called a “compassionate” surrogate.
-This is someone —perhaps a friend or relative — who does not want a fee for surrogacy.
+This is someone — perhaps a friend or relative — who does not want a fee for surrogacy.
 While the would-be parents will be responsible for expenses, eliminating a carrying fee can make surrogacy much more affordable.

 Another option is to search for a surrogate independently instead of going through an agency.
 This can minimize fees, but can also potentially be complicated because of the complexities involved in surrogacy.

 Some families choose a surrogate who lives outside the United States as a way to save on potential costs.
 International surrogacy may be facilitated by an agency in the home country of the potential surrogate.
+This too, however, may come with risks including legal risks and travel complications.

 Regardless of whether a family uses an agency, a connection, or pursues a surrogate through an independent channel, they will still likely need to use a reproductive lawyer to craft a legal agreement, as well as psychological counseling for all parties to make sure everyone has a place to explore the complex emotions that can come from surrogacy.